Loading…

 Working alarms aren't enough.

-They must meet four specific criteria — and the one that catches almost everyone is the last one:
+They must meet specific criteria — and the one that catches almost everyone is interconnection:

 • 01Photoelectric not ionisation